stuycs-gh-classrooms/nxtm-p00-pd10-emmental-cheese/README.md

 ---

 ### Simulation 4: Collision
 We will apply all balls to have the collision force, which upon contact they will collide.
-We will also add a ball centered at the mouse so that other balls will collide with the user's mouse.
+We will also add a ball centered at the mouse so that other balls will collide with the user's mouse and be appropriately displaced.

 ---